Arc676/SockTalk/README.md

 Compiling SockTalk requires that the OpenSSL library be installed.

 ## Frontend commands

-- "/close" from server side closes server socket.
+- `/close` - from server side closes server socket.
-- "/disconnect" from client side disconnects from server.
+- `/disconnect` - from client side disconnects from server.
-- "/help" gives a list of commands supported by the server.
+- `/help` - gives a list of commands supported by the server.
+- `/kick`, `/ban`, `/unban` - prompts for a username and kicks/bans/unbans the user with the given username

 ## Legal